 BASE (refer to picture 1 & 2)

-Rnd 1: make a magic ring, ch3*, 13 dc into magic ring, slst to the 3rd ch at the beginning of the rnd. {14}
+Rnd 1: ch3, 13 dc into mr, sl st to join the round into the first stitch of the rnd. {14}

 Block the base by pressing it with a warm iron.
 Continue to work on the body